syncfusion-content/blazor-docs/blazor/diagram-component/interaction.md

 ## Drag

 * An object can be dragged by clicking and dragging it.
 When multiple elements are selected, dragging any one of the selected elements move every selected element.
-* When you drag the elements in the diagram, the `OnPositionChange` event gets triggered and to do customization in this event.
+* When you drag the elements in the diagram, the `PositionChanging` and `PositionChanged` events are triggered and to do customization on those events.

 For more information about dragging , refer [Node Drag](https://blazor.syncfusion.com/documentation/diagram-component/nodes/interaction/#drag)